 Eviden SAS, in partnership with Alice & Bob, is integrating cat qubit technology into its quantum application development platform, Qaptiva.
 Cat qubits are designed to be error-protected by incorporating error correction, making them more resilient to environmental disturbances.
 With the integration, users will be able to implement quantum error correction and escape the noise plaguing all quantum computers.
 This partnership will enhance the development of fault-tolerant quantum computing.

-Eviden SAS, a quantum computing company, has announced a partnership with French quantum computing startup Alice & Bob to integrate Alice & Bob's cat qubit technology into Eviden's quantum application development platform, Qaptiva.
-Cat qubits, named after the Schrödinger's cat thought experiment, are a type of superconducting qubits that address the issue of computational errors caused by environmental disturbances.
-They are designed to be error-protected by incorporating error correction that stores quantum information across many particles, making them more resilient to disturbances.
-Through this partnership, Eviden will feature Alice & Bob's cat qubits as an emulation target within its Qaptiva platform.
-Users will be able to learn how to use the biased noise of cat qubits to implement quantum error correction, a crucial mechanism to escape the noise plaguing all quantum computers.
-With the support for cat qubits, Qaptiva users can now experiment with them and emulate the behavior of architectures creating several logical qubits, each made with several physical qubits.
 The integration of cat qubits into Qaptiva will enhance the development of fault-tolerant quantum computing.
 Cat qubits will also be supported as a compilation target to improve current quantum algorithms.
 Although this feature is not available at launch, Eviden plans to give access to real quantum computers featuring cat qubits and optimized compilation in the future.
 This partnership marks a significant step forward in the advancement of quantum computing technology and brings us closer to realizing the potential of quantum computers in solving complex problems.